Road traffic injuries

 - Text messaging also results in considerably reduced driving performance, with young drivers at particular risk of the effects of distraction resulting from this use.

-- Drivers using a mobile phone are approximately four times more likely to be involved in a crash than when a driver does not use a phone.
+- Drivers using a mobile phone are approximately 4 times more likely to be involved in a crash than when a driver does not use a phone.
 Hands-free phones are not much safer than hand-held phone sets.

 Coordinating the Decade of Action for Road Safety